bertofurth/Seagate-Central-Tips/Recover Seagate Central Data.md

 expires.

-## Postscript - Details for Professionals
+## Reasons why a Seagate Central Data partition is hard to access
 There are 3 things that make retrieving data from a Seagate Central hard drive difficult.

-1) ext4 Linux file system
+1) ext4 Linux file system :
 The Seagate Central Data partition is formatted using the ext4 file system which is not natively readable by Windows.
 Third party tools such as the Paragon Software mentioned in this document are generally needed.

-2) Logical Volume Management (LVM)
+2) Logical Volume Management (LVM) :
-The Data parition on a Seagate Central is organized as a Linux Volume Group (VG) using Logical Volume Management (LVM).
+The Data partition on a Seagate Central is organized as a Linux Volume Group (VG) using Logical Volume Management (LVM).
 This means that some third party Windows software that can read ext4 partitions, still cannot read the Data volume.
 This also makes mounting the partition under Linux a little less straight forward.

-3) 64K partition page size
+3) 64K partition page size :
 The Data partition on a Seagate Central is formatted using a non standard 64K page size.
 Many Windows based ext4 disk reading utilities can only read partitions formatted using the standard 4K page size.
 In fact, many Linux distributions will also have